Dr-Jones-SEEL-Team/Bioaccumulation_NP/README.md

 # Bioaccumulation_NP
-Project Folder for Finite Element Mass Transport Models for Bioaccumulation of NPs
+Project Folder for Finite Difference Mass Transport Models for Bioaccumulation of NPs

 REAdme